-- 17.1 Every Member (except Honorary Fellow), Graduate and Student shall pay, as and when due, all contributions, subscriptions or fees for which he may be liable in accordance with these Articles or any rules made in pursuance thereof (hereinafter called "Fees"). - 17.2 All Fees shall be payable in advance at such rates and at such times as the Council may from time to time determine. - 17.3 Subject to Article 17.1 and any general, special or individual exceptions which may be allowed by resolution of the Council, any Member, Graduate or Student who has failed to pay his subscription within a grace period of up to six months after the date fixed for payment thereof by the Council under Article 17.2, shall, ipso facto, be excluded from the respective Membership, Graduateship or Studentship and his name shall be removed from the appropriate register.
+- 17.1 Every Member (except Honorary Fellow), Graduate and Student shall pay, as and when due, all contributions, subscriptions or fees for which they may be liable in accordance with these Articles or any decisions made by the Council in pursuance thereof (hereinafter called "Fees"). - 17.2 All Fees shall be payable in advance at such rates and at such times as the Council may from time to time determine. - 17.3 Subject to Article 17.1 and any general, special or individual exceptions which may be allowed by resolution of the Council, any Member, Graduate or Student who has failed to pay their subscription within a grace period of up to six months after the date fixed for payment thereof by the Council under Article 17.2, shall, ipso facto, be excluded from the respective Membership, Graduateship or Studentship and their name shall be removed from the appropriate register.

-18. Removal From and Resignation of Membership, Graduateship or Studentship
+18. Removal from and Resignation of Membership, Graduateship or Studentship

 - 18.1 Membership of the Institute is at all times conditional upon a person being a member of the CGI.
-If a person for any reason ceases to remain a member of the CGI then his Membership of the Institute, whether as Ordinary Member or Internationally Qualified Member, shall ipso facto cease. - 18.2 Any Member who is under no liability to the Institute shall be entitled to resign his Membership on giving notice in writing of his intention so to do, accompanied by his certificate of Membership, unless the Council shall assent to its remaining in his possession, provided that the Council may in its absolute discretion refuse to accept the resignation of a Member who is the subject of an allegation falling within the scope of Article 25. - 18.3 Notice of resignation shall not entitle the Member to any refund of subscription or relieve the Member of liability for any subscription due for payment. - 18.4 Where disciplinary action is being considered against a Member, Graduate or Student, his respective Membership, Graduateship or Studentship shall not lapse under Article 17.3 or this Article 18 until the procedure is completed.
+If a person for any reason ceases to remain a member of the CGI then their Membership of the Institute, whether as Ordinary Member or Internationally Qualified Member, shall ipso facto cease. - 18.2 Any Member or Graduate who is under no liability to the Institute shall be entitled to resign their Membership or Graduateship on giving notice in writing of their intention so to do, provided that the Council may in its absolute discretion refuse to accept the resignation of a Member or Graduate who is the subject of an allegation falling within the scope of Article 25. - 18.3 Notice of resignation shall not entitle the Member or Graduate to any refund of subscription or relieve the Member or Graduate of liability for any subscription due for payment. - 18.4 Where disciplinary action is being considered against a Member, Graduate or Student, their respective Membership, Graduateship or Studentship shall not lapse under Article 17.3 or this Article 18 until the procedure is completed. - 18.5 If a Member or Graduate has allowed their Membership or Graduateship to lapse or if they resign: - (a) a Member must not describe themself as a Chartered Secretary nor a Chartered Governance Professional, or use the titles or designatory letters denoting Membership of the Institute; and

-- 18.5 If a Member or Graduate has allowed his Membership or Graduateship to lapse or if he resigns: - (a) a Member must not describe himself as a Chartered Secretary nor a Chartered Governance Professional, or use the titles or designatory letters denoting Membership of the Institute; and - (b) a Graduate must not describe himself as a Graduate of the Institute or use the designatory letters denoting Graduateship of the Institute.
+(b) a Graduate must not describe themself as a Graduate of the Institute or use the designatory letters denoting Graduateship of the Institute.